SUSE/doc-unversioned/trento/migration/sso-integration.md

 OAUTH2_SCOPES

 : OAUTH2 scopes, used to define the user values sent to the SP.
-It must be adjusted depending on IDP provider requirements (default value: `openid profile email`)
+It must be adjusted depending on IDP provider requirements (default value: `profile email`)

 OAUTH2_CALLBACK_URL